 There are several large RV shows throughout the United States.
-We have been to our fair share from the Pomona RV Show in California to the Tampa RV SuperShow in Florida.
+We have been to our fair share from the California RV Show to the Tampa RV SuperShow in Florida.
 Before you head to your next show, check out our RV Show Survival Guide.

 RV Show Survival Guide